Benefits of Agentless Monitoring for IT Systems

 So Why Do So Many Vendors Use Agents?

-So why do so many vendors use agents?
-They do it because it’s easy.
+Many vendors use agents because it’s easy.
 It gives them a clear window into your remote machines and they don’t have to worry about security configurations, firewalls or any of the other policies and rules that are in place to protect your network.

 The big benefit with our approach is that when it comes to your security configuration, we’re playing by the rules.
 You can be confident that nothing has circumvented your domain policies, firewall rules and other security measures.

 Our commitment to agentless technology certainly makes a lot more work for us, especially as each new version of Windows introduces enhanced security upgrades.
-We think that the benefits to our customers are very clear, and worthwhile, especially in today’s digital environment where each batch of newly discovered security vulnerabilities can often wreack a great deal of havoc, on critical servers, IT systems and remote machines.
+We believe that the benefits to our customers are very clear, and worthwhile, especially in today’s digital environment where each batch of newly discovered security vulnerabilities can often wreck a great deal of havoc, on critical servers, IT systems and remote machines.